 There are so much valuable information contained in this little graph.
 Histogram is very visual.
 Once you know it, it only takes a few seconds to extract the information you need by simply glancing at it!

 When you start to use it as part of your routine, I guarantee you will notice an improvement in the quality of your photos!

 Are you all fired up now?

-If you want to know more about histogram (yes, there are a lot more about this little graph!), here are some in-depth tutorials to help you learn how to harness the power of histogram to create better images.
+If you want to know more about histogram (yes, there are a lot more about this little graph!), here are some other tutorials to help you.

 You can also check out our ebook - Dissecting Histogram: Un Unwritten Manual.